polinchw/monitorserver/README.md

 # monitorserver
-An application that wiil collect data from sensor information coming from a Rasberri Pi.
+An application that will collect data from sensor information coming from a Raspberry Pi.